syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridColumn

-`GridColumn` is the base column type of all the columns in the SfDataGrid, hence `GridColumn` properties are used by all the columns.
-The following sub-sections explains you about the properties in the `GridColumn` and the customizations that can be done using those properties for all the types of GridColumns available in SfDataGrid.
+GridColumn is the base column type of all the columns in the SfDataGrid, hence GridColumn properties are used by all the columns.
+The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties for all the types of GridColumns available in SfDataGrid.

 ### Binding options

-The display content of `GridColumn` is determined from [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
-It gets and sets the binding that associates the `GridColumn` with a property in the data source.
+The display content of GridColumn is determined from [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
+It gets and sets the binding that associates the GridColumn with a property in the data source.

 #### MappingName

-[GridColumn.MappingName](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) associates the `GridColumn` with a property available in the underlying data source.
-While setting `MappingName` alone to the SfDataGrid the `GridColumn.DisplayBinding` will be automatically generated based on the `MappingName`.
-Data Manipulation operations like sorting, filtering, grouping will be done based on the `MappingName` property.
+[GridColumn.MappingName](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) associates the GridColumn with a property available in the underlying data source.
+While setting MappingName alone to the SfDataGrid the `GridColumn.DisplayBinding` will be automatically generated based on the MappingName.
+Data Manipulation operations like sorting, filtering, grouping will be done based on the MappingName property.

 If you want to format the cell content, you can use the Converter of the `GridColumn.DisplayBinding` to customize the cell content.
 The following code example appends the text “Customer” along with the Customer ID.